raul23/Darth-Vader-RPi/docs/test_results.rst

 * ``pynput 1.7.1``
 * ``SimulRPi 0.1.0a0``

-Same ``UnicodeEncodeError`` as in Python 3.5 Set the local settings correctly and the script runs fine.
+Same ``UnicodeEncodeError`` as in Python 3.5 Thus, set the local settings correctly and the script runs fine.

 **Result:** once the locale settings are setup correctly, the ``$ start_dv -s`` command runs without errors.